Compiled by Hanlie Wentzel , last updated 22.05.2022.

 - Educating the Wholehearted Child – Clay and Sally Clarkson

 What kind of homeschooler are you?
 Yes, there are different kinds.
 Before you can choose a curriculum, you first need to know what your educational philosophy is.
 That will determine what kind of curriculum you will choose.
+Explore the difference between online schooling and homeschooling.
 It may also be helpful to know your children’s learning styles as well as your own.
 What works for one child may be different for your other children.
 Once again, yes you guessed it, find the right fit.

 This quiz may help you to find your educational philosophy or confirm what you already suspect in your heart: http://eclectic-homeschool.com/homeschool-philosophies-quiz/

-There are so many wonderful curriculums available for homeschooling.
+There are so many wonderful curricula available for homeschooling.
 You may be the kind of person that needs a complete curriculum that provides everything you need for your peace of mind, often referred to as a “boxed curriculum” or you may enroll your child in an online school.
 Or you may want to pick and choose from various sources, often referred to as “eclectic homeschooling”.
+Or do “blended learning” where you combine online learning with more traditional homeschool curricula.
 Or you may want your children’s education to be self-directed, child-led or delight directed, often referred to as “unschooling”.
-These are just 3 approaches, there are no right or wrong way to homeschool.
+These are just 4 approaches, there are no right or wrong way to homeschool.
 Once again, find the right fit for your child and family.

 5. Attend your first Homeschool Expo